cyber-prophet/bostrom-journal/BostromJournal001.md

 With HYDROGEN one can:

-- `investmint` HYDROGEN for a limited period of time to produce VOLT and AMPERE tokens;
+- `investmint` HYDROGEN for a limited period to produce VOLT and AMPERE tokens;
-- exchange back for delegated BOOT in order to transfer BOOT into a liquid state;
+- exchange back for delegated BOOT to transfer BOOT into a liquid state;
-- transfer to someone (if in liquid state).
+- transfer to someone (if it is in a liquid state).

 ### VOLT token

 - is needed to create cyberlinks;
-- amount of Volt tokens on a balance of selected neuron regulates how many cyberlinks per day the neuron can submit;
+- amount of Volt tokens on a balance of the selected neuron regulates how many cyberlinks per day the neuron can submit;
 - may be transferred in a liquid state

-Each Volt token on the neuron's balance allows to create 1 cyberlink per day.
+Each Volt token on the neuron's balance allows creating 1 cyberlink per day.
 The ability to create cyberlinks is restored within a day.

 If the network is underloaded, one can produce more cyberlinks (up to 4 cyberlinks for each Volt on balance per day).

 ### AMPERE token

 - is needed to create cyberlinks;
-- amount of Ampere tokens on a balance of selected neuron characterizes the power of its impact on the cyberrank;
+- amount of Ampere tokens on a balance of the selected neuron characterizes the power of its impact on the cyberrank;
-- may be transfered in a liquid state
+- may be transferred in a liquid state

 The more Ampere tokens the neuron has, the higher his cyberlinks would be ranked.
 Cyberrank is recalculated for each `cycle` so that the changes in the amount of Amperes tokens on the neurons' balances that produced cyberlinks would influence the cyberrank of the whole graph.
-It's reasonable to think about of Ampere tokens as a measure that characterises the impact of cyberlinks creacted from account on the knowledge graph.
+It's reasonable to think about  Ampere tokens as a measure that characterizes the impact of cyberlinks created from the account on the knowledge graph.

 ### TOCYB token [~](QmfGPCSpPCRTsBw2g6wqrLkHaCwtFChXeHADju5RrYu9EB)

 TOCYB token is a token of a future [Cyber](https://cyb.ai/search/cyber) network.
-Everyone who have [TOCYB](https://cyb.ai/token/TOCYB) will be able to convert it into CYB tokens through private exodus.
+Everyone who has [TOCYB](https://cyb.ai/token/TOCYB) will be able to convert it into CYB tokens through the private exodus.
 The contract will be developed by [cyber~Congress](https://cyb.ai/search/cybercongress).

 ### Investminting - definition and mechanics [~](Qmezuhrqm7P8u8PwHhoq5EjWmnk3VxGju9DVUT9pWmeNaV)

 In order to obtain resource tokens: A (AMPERES) and V (VOLTS) one should investmint H (HYDROGEN).
-The term `investminting` is composed of `minting` (producing new tokens) and `investing` (putting capital into something for a period of time in order to make a profit).
+The term `investminting` is composed of `minting` (producing new tokens) and `investing` (putting capital into something for a period of time to make a profit).

-After Hydrogen tokens are investminted, the neurons balance is immediately replenished by a number of temporary `frozen` for transferring but ready to use A and V tokens.
+After Hydrogen tokens are investminted, the neuron’s balance is immediately replenished by a number of temporary `frozen` for transferring but ready to use A and V tokens.
 Both tokens of the investminting pair (H and A or V) are `frozen` till the end of the investminting period.
-After investminting period both tokens become liquid.
+After the investminting period both tokens become liquid.

 #### Investminting features